Laid (song): Certifications

+Release history

 Covers

 "Laid" was covered by New Orleans alt-rock band Better Than Ezra on their 2005 greatest hits compilation.
-It has been covered by the Butch Walker-led band 1969 on a hidden track on their album Maya, and has also been covered by Thomas Ian Nicholas (an actor playing Kevin Myers in the American Pie franchise) on his Tnb EP.
+It has been covered by the Butch Walker-led band 1969 on a hidden track on their album Maya.

 English band Palma Violets performed a version of the song in July 2015 for The A.V.
 Club's A.V.
 Undercover series.
+The song has also been covered by The Pains of Being Pure at Heart.

+In popular culture

+"Laid" gained attention as a theme song for the American Pie film series.
+The song was also used during a party scene with the cast singing along near the end of S3 E10 "Forever" of the FX on Hulu TV series The Bear.
+The episode first streamed on June 26, 2024.